Map: Statoil North America

 The comment period for the Request for Interest closed on October 9, 2012.
 BOEM received ten comments to the Request for Interest.
 The comment period for the Notice of Intent closed on November 8, 2012.
 BOEM received approximately 18 comments to the Notice of Intent.

 On December 19, 2012, BOEM published a Notice of Determination of No Competitive Interest (DNCI) in the Federal Register (under Docket ID: BOEM-2012-0091), thereby announcing BOEM’s decision to proceed with a noncompetitive lease process for the proposed lease area offshore Maine.
+Since then, Statoil has withdrawn its lease request.
+There are no offshore renewable energy projects in Federal waters offshore Maine at this time.

 BOEM coordinates Outer Continental Shelf renewable energy activities with its federal, state, local, and tribal government partners through the Maine Intergovernmental Renewable Energy Task Force.
 BOEM also coordinates public information meetings to help keep interested stakeholders updated on major renewable energy milestones.
 To obtain information discussed during these meetings, click on the links below.